 Math Pickle is one of the great math websites for K-12 math topics.
 It too seems to be designed with the teacher in mind, but do not let that deter you!

 Take mini-lessons and do them with your kids!
 Make it a game.
 Make it a fun project.
 They will learn without realizing it (which is the best way to learn – naturally!)

 This math website has video support, discussion boards, games that are “hard fun,” inspired (and inspiring) people, and more!

 Here is a path that I took by clicking on “Addition” under the 1st / 2nd / 3rd-grade area, then scrolling down and clicking on “Unfair Thrones,” and then watching the posted video and opening the supporting PowerPoint Presentation.

 Math Levels: K-8th

 My Favorite Thing: tons of fun online games to practice concepts

-Hooda Math is a top 10 math website geared toward helping kids practice and learn through fun computer games.
-Specific topics the games work with are: addition, subtraction, multiplication, addition, geometry, basic physics, fractions, integers, and algebra.
+Hooda Math is another one of the math websites geared toward helping kids practice and learn through fun computer games.
+Specific topics the games work with are addition, subtraction, multiplication, addition, geometry, basic physics, fractions, integers, and algebra.

 Kids learn best when having fun!
-Here is a game I started to play practicing geometric understanding and spacial reasoning.
+Here is a game I started to play practicing geometric understanding and spatial reasoning.